Art: The UDC Edge

 - Photography (BA, 120 credits) – Includes darkroom and digital photography classes, as well as exposure to photographic lighting, commercial photography, and experimental photography

 Student Organizations and Activities in the Art Program

 Student organizations within the UDC Art Program provide opportunities for connection, collaboration, and the exchange of creative ideas.
 The UDC Art Students Union and the UDC Photo Club bring students together for social events, field trips, presentations by guest lecturers, and networking within their creative discipline.

 Iwan Bagus (BA, M.Sc, MA), Assistant Professor, is a commercial, editorial and fine art photographer whose work has been published and exhibited nationally and internationally.

-Rukman Niyangoda (BA, MFA), Assitant Professor has spent over 15 years in the graphic design industry as an art director/web designer.
-His works have been published nationally and internationally.
+Rukman Niyangoda (BA, MFA), Assistant Professor has spent over 20 years in the graphic design industry as an art director/creative lead.
+His design works have been published nationally and internationally.

-Daniel Venne (BFA, MFA), Associate Professor and Art Program Coordinator, is an interdisciplinary artist and illustrator whose paintings have been exhibited internationally.
+Daniel Venne (BFA, MFA), Professor, is an artist whose paintings, illustrations, and artists books have been exhibited nationally and internationally.

 Career Pathways and Prospects

-The UDC Art Program emphasizes portfolio development that will help you get gallery shows, creative freelance contracts, and design jobs after graduation.
-Student art shows give you a chance to showcase your art and design.
-Additionally, the senior portfolio course shows you how to craft an effective arts résumé, organize a comprehensive portfolio, and seek professional opportunities in art and design.
+The UDC Art Program emphasizes portfolio development that will help students secure gallery shows, creative freelance contracts, and design jobs after graduation.
+Student art shows give students a chance to showcase their art and design.
+Additionally, the senior portfolio course teaches students how to craft an effective arts résumé, organize a comprehensive portfolio, and seek professional opportunities in art and design.

 The options for the Bachelor’s degree in Art offer a variety of career paths: